-Other work includes assistant directing and outreach work for English National Opera and Welsh National Opera plus numerous smaller companies across the UK, and as director for Bute Park Opera, Pocket Opera and as Artistic Director for Scruffy Peacock, bringing opera to young people along the south coast.
+Other work includes assistant directing and outreach work for English National Opera and Welsh National Opera plus numerous smaller companies across the UK, as director for Bute Park Opera, Pocket Opera and as Artistic Director for Scruffy Peacock.

-Lucy is the winner of the Valetta Iacopi Aria Prize, the Dolan-Evans Memorial Prize, and is the two-times winner of the David and Phillipa Seligman Award for Excellence.
-Lucy's studies were gratefully sponsored by the Women’s Careers Foundation, South Square Trust, Yorkshire Ladies’ Council of Education, Mario Lanza Educational Foundation, Worshipful Company of Builders’ Merchants, Leverhulme Scholarship, Richmond Douglas Charitable Trust, Sir Richard Stapley Trust, Sidney Perry Foundation, and the Aspinwall Educational Trust.
-She is represented by Patrick Allen of Connaught Artists.
+Prizes include the Valetta Iacopi Aria Prize, the Dolan-Evans Memorial Prize, and the David and Philippa Seligman Award for Excellence.
+Lucy is grateful to the Women’s Careers Foundation, South Square Trust, Yorkshire Ladies’ Council of Education, Mario Lanza Educational Foundation, Worshipful Company of Builders’ Merchants, Leverhulme Scholarship, Richmond Douglas Charitable Trust, Sir Richard Stapley Trust, Sidney Perry Foundation, and the Aspinwall Educational Trust for their support.